hegdenischay/Teams-userscript/README.md

 # Current Features

-- Press 'f' to enter full screen mode.
+- Press 'f' or 'F' to enter full screen mode.
+- Press 'm' or 'M' to toggle the microphone.
+- Press 'h' or 'H' to hang up.